DLFW/joshuto/docs/configuration/keymap.toml.md

 ### `capture` and `stdout`: runs a shell with post-action

-`capture` and `stdout` are two commands which are always used together, inside a single command chain.
+`capture` and `stdout` are two commands which are usually used together, inside a single command chain.

 `capture` runs a shell command, also blocking like `shell`.